AlaSQL/alasql/README.md

 Please, submit bugs and suggestions in [issue page]().

 Sorry, transactions were broken in version 0.0.17, because we started to introduce more complex approach for PRIMARY KEYS / FOREIGN KEYS.
-I will turn transactions onagain in version 0.0.20.
+I will turn transactions on again in one of the future version.

-You can check [version-0.0.20](https://github.com/agershun/alasql/tree/version-0.0.20) branch for new experimental features of new version.
+You can check [version-0.0.22](https://github.com/agershun/alasql/tree/version-0.0.22) branch for new experimental features of new version.

 ### Documentation (draft)